-Procrastination happens because in the fantasy of getting things done, there is no failure.
+Procrastination happens because when you fantasize, there is no failure.
 So the more important something is to you, the more you care about it, the more likely you are to procrastinate.

 I am addicted to writing.
 I can’t help it.
 This addiction is the exact opposite of procrastination.
-How did I formulate this addiction?
+How did I acquire this addiction?

 I never tried to uproot the fear of failure.
 Instead, I changed my emotional definition of failure.
 I did that by celebrating small victories.
 I celebrated every single time I opened up my website.
 It was a physical celebration.
 Didn’t matter if I didn’t write anything.

 It took hundreds of repetitions.
+(Side note: this method is exactly how social media gets you addicted.)
 But eventually, my mind came to emotionally see success as action itself.
 Just the taking action.
 Failure was inaction, period.

 And I dislike failure.